caseycas/gitcproc/README.md

 -psycopg2
 -nltk
 -PyYAML
+-GitPython

+The python script src/logChunk/installDependencies.py will install these for you.
+Be aware that psycopg2 requires postgres to be installed on your machine with necessary supporting libraries.
+For Ubuntu, make sure you have libpq-dev installed.

 If you wish to output your results to a database instead of a csv file, you will need a postgres server installed.